 <Nikon,> Lykos greeted his kinsman, as if they'd just happened to stumble upon each other during a peaceful stroll in the city. <I didn't know your patrol extended outside of the border.>

-Lykos bent down and calmly added another stick to his growing collection. <I'm afraid I can't do either.>
+Lykos bent down and calmly added another stick to his growing collection. <I'm afraid I can do neither of those things.>

 <Really?
 And why is that?>